-Presentations in the Groundstation Canada Theatre last for about 20 minutes each and there are usually four or so offered on any given day.
+Presentations in the Groundstation Canada Theatre last for about 20 minutes each.
+There are usually four or so offered on any given day.

 Click Theatre Presentations to see current topics and what’s on the schedule.

-The Gordon MacMillan Southam Observatory is a real functioning astronomical observatory with a 50-cm Cassegrain telescope that’s powerful enough to see the planets, moons and star clusters.
+The Gordon MacMillan Southam Observatory is a real functioning astronomical observatory.
+It has a 50-cm Cassegrain telescope that’s powerful enough to see the planets, moons and star clusters.

-The Observatory is usually open on Saturday evenings throughout the year from 7:30 pm until 11:30 pm.
+The Observatory is usually open Wednesday and Friday evenings throughout the year from 7:00 pm until 9:30 pm.
 Admission is included with Evening Admission to the Space Centre, or by donation for people just wanting to see and use the telescope.

 Tips and Advice

-Below is some advice to help you make the most out of your visit to the H.R.
-MacMillan Space Centre.
+Below is some advice to help you make the most of your visit to the Space Centre.

-TIP #1: If wanting to check out the Observatory, don’t forget that it’s only open on Saturday evenings.
+TIP #1: If wanting to check out the Observatory, don’t forget that it’s only open on Wednesday and Friday evenings.
 Also, the stars and space are only visible on nights with dark clear skies – so don’t head out there too early or on a rainy day!

-TIP #9: Be sure to take a photo or yourself, friends, kids and other family members in the space suit display.
+TIP #6: Be sure to take a photo of yourself, friends, kids and other family members in the space suit display.
 It’s not every day you get to dress up like an astronaut!